 Box & Papers : Box & Papers

 Warranty : Manufacturers Warranty

 The wrist model's wrist size is 7inch

-Seikos' history began in 1881 when Kintaro Hattori established the K. Hattori retail and repair store.
-In 1892 Seikosha was established by making wall clocks.
-1895 saw the production of their first pocket watch.
+Seiko's history began in 1881 when Kintaro Hattori established the K. Hattori retail and repair store.
+In 1892 Seikosha was established to make wall clocks, and 1895 saw the production of their first pocket watch.
 1913 saw the launch of their first wristwatch, the Laurel.
 In 1924 the first Seiko was manufactured.
 Daini Seikosha (now Seiko Instruments Inc.) was established in 1937.
 Seiko was listed on the Tokyo Stock Exchange in 1949.
 The Suwa factory became independent and formed Suwa Seikosha Co., Ltd. (now Seiko Epson Corporation in 1959).
 In 1956 Seiko launched Marvel as their first true in-house-made watch; they continued to make this watch until 1959.
 Japan’s first chronograph watch was introduced for the 1964 Tokyo Olympics; it was called the Seiko Crown Chronograph monopusher.
-Not stopping there Seiko launched Japan's first true divers watch, the Seiko Diver’s 150M fitted with the automatic Caliber 6217 which later was given the nickname “62MAS” by collectors.
+Not stopping there Seiko launched Japan's first true divers watch the Seiko Diver’s 150M fitted with the automatic Calibre 6217 which later was given the nickname “62MAS” by collectors.
 The company name was changed to the Seiko Corporation in 1990.
 Innovation at Seiko continues today with GPS Solar watches.